grafana/grafana/docs/sources/developers/http_api/org.md

 ## Admin Organizations API

+{{% admonition type="caution" %}}
-The Admin Organizations HTTP API does not currently work with an API Token.
-API Tokens are currently only linked to an organization and an organization role.
-They cannot be given the permission of server admin, only users can be given that permission.
-So in order to use these API calls you will have to use Basic Auth and the Grafana user must have the Grafana Admin permission (The default admin user is called `admin` and has permission to use this API).
+The Admin Organizations HTTP API currently does not work with service account tokens.
+They cannot be granted [Grafana server administrator permissions]({{< relref "../roles-and-permissions/#grafana-server-administrators" >}}).
+In order to use these API endpoints you have to use Basic Auth and the Grafana user must have the Grafana server administrator permission.

+The `admin` user that Grafana is provisioned with by default has permissions to use these API endpoints.
+{{% /admonition %}}

 ### Get Organization by Id